 This part of the manual is a tutorial introduction to the OCaml language.
 A good familiarity with programming in a conventional languages (say, Pascal or C) is assumed, but no prior exposure to functional languages is required.
 The present chapter introduces the core language.
-Chapter 2 with the module system, and chapter3 deals with the object-oriented features.
+Chapter 2 deals with the module system, chapter 3 with the object-oriented features, chapter 4 with extensions to the core language (labeled arguments and polymorphic variants), and chapter 5 gives some advanced examples.